KLeaveck/migration-readme/README.md

       MAP = "yes"

-    If you are not using a migration map and will be strictly migration form your xml source only then this section should be set to..
+    If you are not using a migration map and will be strictly migration from your xml source only then this section should be set to..

      MAP = "no"

+### SOURCE_URL_BASE